Has Anthony Bourdain Ever Been to Costa Rica?

 I can’t vouch for where he traveled on his own time, but Anthony never filmed a show in Costa Rica.

-One thing I can think of that would have hindered this itinerary is the many times Costa Rica has been compared to Switzerland.
+One thing I can think of that would have hindered this itinerary is that Costa Rica has been compared to Switzerland.
 They call it the Switzerland of Central America.
 They are both neutral countries.
 They even look extraordinarily alike in many spots.
 Fans know Anthony claimed to be scared of Switzerland.
 Was it the cheese?
 The chocolate?
-We’ll probably never know.
+Was Costa Rica too similar to Switzerland?

 In fantasyland, I considered writing a letter to CNN and Mr. Bourdain suggesting Costa Rica as a possible show.
 Not that they’d ever listen to me, but I know it would have been a wildly interesting episode for me personally, and probably thousands of other people.